 1995–2005: IYRS acquires Coronet in 1995 with plans to restore the vessel.
 Early stages of the restoration are completed during this period, including: collecting historical records and photographs to document the yacht’s voyaging record and the condition she was in at the time of launching; archiving and dismantling the yacht’s interior, much of which was deemed original; sourcing materials needed for the restoration; hauling the yacht and building a temporary workshop on the campus.
 Once the vessel is securely berthed and protected from the elements, IYRS puts a hold on the restoration so the school can focus on the strategic priorities of growing the school and restoring the 1831 mill building on the campus for much needed additional space.

 2006: In 2006, Coronet is conveyed to Coronet Restoration Partners, an organization whose principals have substantial experience in classic yacht restoration and who share the same values and high standards for historic restoration as IYRS.
 San Francisco-based Jeffery Rutherford of Rutherford Boat Works working with Robert McNeil, an accomplished sailor and classic boat restorer are the lead principals of Coronet Restoration Partners.
 The group will undertake the completion of the restoration of Coronet on the school’s campus.
 Said IYRS Co-Founder John Mecray: “We established a policy early-on that if IYRS had a vessel it could not restore, we had the obligation to get that vessel into the right hands…We have found the ‘right hands,’ indeed.”

-2014: Today, the Coronet project serves as an important post-grad learning opportunity, employing shipwrights from around the world – including several IYRS graduates.
-Each summer, Coronet Restoration Partners hires 2 – 3 interns who are fulfilling their studies in the School of Boatbuilding & Restoration.
+2018: Today, the Coronet project continues to serve as an important post-grad learning opportunity, employing shipwrights from around the world – including several IYRS graduates.
+Each summer, Coronet Restoration Partners typically hires 2 – 3 interns who are fulfilling their studies in the Boatbuilding & Restoration program at IYRS.